Marietta College: Reputation and rankings

+Student life

+There are several national and international fraternities and sororities on campus.
+Students attending Marietta College have the opportunity to qualify for any of 23 honor societies.

 Athletics

 Marietta College is a member of the NCAA Division III and the Ohio Athletic Conference, a 10-team collegiate conference founded in 1902 and the third-oldest in the nation.
 The Pioneers compete in 22 varsity sports, including teams in crew, baseball, basketball, football, women's volleyball, track & field, cross country, tennis, soccer, and softball.
-They added men's and women's golf to the athletic department for the 2017 season, and lacrosse for 2018.
+They added men's and women's golf to the athletic department for the 2017 season and lacrosse in 2018.

-Marietta's baseball team has won six national championships, an NCAA Division III record: in 1981, 1983, 1986, 2006, 2011 and 2012.
-The first three were under coach Don Schaly, who died on March 9, 2005; the three most recent under coach Brian Brewer.
-By repeating as the national champions in 2011 and 2012 the Pioneers became the first team to do that in NCAA Division III play since the Rowan Profs won back to back championships in 1978 and 1979.
+Marietta's baseball team has won six national championships, and an NCAA Division III record: in 1981, 1983, 1986, 2006, 2011, and 2012.
+The first three were under coach Don Schaly, who died on March 9, 2005; the three most recent have been under coach Brian Brewer.
+By repeating as the national champions in 2011 and 2012 the Pioneers became the first team to do that in NCAA Division III play since the Rowan Profs won back-to-back championships in 1978 and 1979.
 Five former Pioneer baseball players—Kent Tekulve, Duane Theiss, Jim Tracy, Terry Mulholland and Matt DeSalvo—have reached the Major League level.

-Since 2010, the men's basketball program has averaged 21.9 victories a season since 2010.

 The crew program competes at the annual Dad Vail Regatta each spring in both men's and women's events, and earned a gold medal in the Men's Varsity Eight in 2006, and gold medals in the Women's Varsity Eight in 2011, 2012, and 2014.
 Alumni include two-time Olympian and CEO of Boathouse Sports, John Strotbeck Jr., and 2003 World Championship silver medalist in the USA Lightweight Eight, Andrew Bolton.

 Broadcasts

-Marietta sporting events are often broadcast on WMRT FM, WCMO FM, and WCMO TV the college's two FM radio stations and TV channel.
+Marietta sporting events are often broadcast on WMRT-FM, WCMO-FM, and WCMO-TV, the college's radio and television stations.
 All of the football games are broadcast on WMRT.
 Home football, volleyball, soccer, basketball, softball, and baseball games are all carried on the Marietta College radio network.
-The baseball games are also carried on WMOA.
+The baseball games are also carried on WMOA, a commercial AM station in Marietta.
 WMRT and WCMO broadcasts are all produced and called entirely by students, many of whom are Mass Media students.

-Greek Life

-Alpha Sigma Phi (Delta Chapter), Alpha Tau Omega, Delta Tau Delta and Lambda Chi Alpha are national and international fraternities that have local chapters for male students to join.
-They are governed by an Interfraternity Council, which follows the guidelines of the North American Interfraternity Conference.

-Alpha Xi Delta, Chi Omega, and Sigma Kappa are national and international fraternities and sororities that have local chapters for female students to join.
-They are governed by Panhellenic Council, which follows the guidelines of the National Panhellenic Conference.

-Honoraries

-Students attending Marietta College have the opportunity to qualify for any of 23 honoraries that have recognized chapters.